Pedro I, Emperor of Brazil/Pedro IV, King of Portugal

 Pedro’s second wife was 17-year-old Princess Amélie of Leuchtenberg, daughter of Eugène de Beauharnais Duke of Leuchtenberg, the only son of Napoleon’s first wife Empress Josephine and her first husband Alexandre, Vicomte de Beauharnais, and Princess Augusta of Bavaria, daughter of King Maximilian I of Bavaria.
 A proxy marriage was held in the chapel of the Palais Leuchtenberg in Munich, Bavaria on August 2, 1829.
 Amélie arrived in Rio de Janeiro on October 15, 1829.
 Two days later, Pedro and Amélie were married in person at the Old Cathedral of Rio de Janeiro.
 They had a happy marriage and Amélie’s relationship with her stepchildren was very positive.

-The wedding of Pedro and Amélie, next to Pedro are his children of the first marriage: Pedro, Januária, Paula and Francisca; Credit – Wikipedia
+The wedding of Pedro and Amélie, next to Pedro are his children from his first marriage: Pedro, Januária, Paula and Francisca; Credit – Wikipedia

 Amélie and Pedro had one daughter: